Opinion: To fill the seats, the DFB needs to start taking match-going fans seriously | DW | 10.10.2019

 'Fan culture'

 Either way, the responsibility lies with Germany's football association (DFB), which has done just about everything it could to alienate match-going supporters in recent years.
-The establishment of a fan club for the German national team – and then selling its sponsorship rights to a soft-drink giant has often been the subject of derision among match-going club supporters.
+The establishment of an official fan club for the German national team – and then the sale of its sponsorship rights to a soft-drink giant – has often been the subject of derision among match-going club supporters.

 Strong regional identity